Bunnyrishi/docs/get-started/overview.md

 registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
 You can even run your own private registry.

-When you use the `docker pull` or `docker run` commands, the required images are pulled from your configured registry.
+When you use the `docker pull` or `docker push` commands, the required images are pulled from your configured registry.
 When you use the `docker push` command, your image is pushed to your configured registry.